theo-michel/sandee/README.md

 6. Detect and collect trash on the beach

 ### Run just the navigator (movement)

+Pleasse note for the object scanning to work, you need to insert a mistral API key.
+For just the movement, you can remove any references to the function `analyze_image_in_context()`.

 You must first install lerobot and place the sandy_navigator.py script inside the scripts folder.